 The Company recognizes service revenue for contracted R&D services performed for partners over time.
-The Company measures its progress using an input method based on the effort it expends or costs it incurs toward the satisfaction of its performance obligation.
-The Company estimates the amount of effort it expends, including the time it will take to complete the activities, or the costs it may incur in a given period, relative to the estimated total effort or costs to satisfy the performance obligation.
+The Company measures its progress using an input method based on the effort it expends or costs it incurs relative to the estimated total effort or costs to satisfy the performance obligation.
 This results in a percentage that it multiplies by the transaction price to determine the amount of revenue recognized each period.
 This approach requires the Company to make estimates and use judgment.
 If estimates or judgments change over the course of the collaboration, they may affect the timing and amount of revenue recognized in current and future periods.